theMillenniumFalcon/BitClout/README.md

+# BitClout

+BitClout is a social media application that allows users to create posts, vote on them and join groups in accordance with their interests.

 ## Tech and major tools used in this project:

-- React
+- React and Next.js are used in the frontend using typescript.
-- Typescript
-- GraphQL
-- Apollo
-- Node.js
-- PostgreSQL
+- PostgreSQL is used as a database.
-- TypeORM
+- TypeORM is the oPRM in this project.
-- Redis
+- Redis is used as a cache store.
-- Next.js
-- TypeGraphQL
-- Node-argon2
-- GraphQL Code Generator
-- Joi

-# BitCLout

-Random Paragraph
+- A node based backend is developed using graphQL to serve as the server.
+- URQL is used to transfer data between the server and the UI.

 ## Deployment